kraih/llama-lawyer/README.md

 1. A checkout of this repo.
 2. Copy of the [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) base model.
-3. And the not yet open sourced 150.000 samples of training data from the SUSE production instance of Cavil.
-Sorry!
+3. Copy of our 150.000 samples of [training data](https://huggingface.co/datasets/openSUSE/cavil-legal-text)

 ## Process